cfpb/design-manual/ui-toolkit/featured-content-module.md

 * Module is a minimum of 320px total in height with 30px top and bottom padding.
 It appears 60px underneath the header/intro paragraph of the page.
 * Background color of module is Gray 5 with a 1px Gray 50 stroke.
 * Module bleeds to the edge of the page, right sidebar and left nav.
 * Visual spans 5 columns and bleeds into right sidebar.
-The visual is sized at 640x360px (a 16:9 ratio) for optimal appearance at all screen sizes.
+The visual is sized at 640 x 360px (a 16:9 ratio) for optimal appearance at all screen sizes.
 * Text spans 3 columns and is left and top aligned.
 </div>